AKROGIS/Facilities-Website/to_do.md

 * Add building assets (when we have photos)
 * Fuel storage tanks?
 * General review and cleanup of misc issue
+  - Resolve missing trail @ Savage river and McKinley Station (surveyed in 2015 but not in DB)
+  - End of most trails not as surveyed (or at trail head sign) connectors have been added
+    + rethink this connectors are just for routing and do not reflect lengths for asset management
+  - What to do with Trail End/Start "trails side features"  Ignore or show more info?
+  - Report to compare GIS vs FMSS descriptions for DENA 2015 trail features
+    + new/missing assets
+    + quantity mismatch
+    + feature type mismatch
+    + Example Asset is 1502607

 Known Bugs